Characterizing pH Membrane Glass Types

 pH Membrane Glass Types:

 Omega Glass: Optimized for processes featuring sudden, large changes in temperature.
 This electrode is capable of producing consistent measurement values in hot alkaline solutions.
 This type of sensor is common in processes requiring sterilization, where fluctuating temperatures are standard.
 Maintaining accuracy across a wide range of pH and temperature, this iteration of membrane glass is versatile in various industrial applications.
-The SE 555 is an Omega glass sensor that is suitable in a dynamic range of industrial applications.
+The SE555 is an Omega glass sensor that is suitable in a dynamic range of industrial applications.

 Sigma Glass: Sigma glass typically has a lower electrical resistance than standard pH glass.
 This allows it to generate a measurable signal even in environments with limited ionic activity.
 Additionally, this glass is designed to address the unique challenges posed by measuring pH in samples like pure water, ultra-pure water, or solutions with very low ion concentrations.
-Due to its lower impedance, Sigma glass responds more quickly to pH changes in low ionic strength samples.
-The SE 515 is a reliable, Sigma glass sensor designed to withstand plugging media, low temperatures, and be reliable in low-ionic media.
+Due to its lower impedance, Sigma glass responds more quickly to pH changes in low-ionic-strength samples.
+The SE515 is a reliable, Sigma glass sensor designed to withstand plugging media, low temperatures, and be reliable in low-ionic media.

 H-Glass: Designed for high-temperature pH measurements and optimized for basic ranges, H-glass minimizes alkali errors.
 These membranes often contain added temperature-resistant components to enhance thermal stability and reduce degradation at high temperatures.
 Chemical reactors, pulp stock bleaching, and other high-temperature industrial processes benefit from these temperature-resistant membranes.
 The PL H-93 H-glass pH sensor is ideal for high alkaline liquids and suspended solids in chemical, plastics, and pulp and paper production.